MrMatch246/KeyLab_Essential_mk3_TGE/README.md

 ## Current Features (You can choose which to use):

-- Fader 9 controls Master(and knob 9 controls cue volume) instead of current track volume and pan
+- Fader 9 Controls Master in Tracks Mode (context button 0) and current track in device mode

 - Enabled Auto Arm